nobu666/vienna/README.md

     author = "Your Name"
     avatar = "/path/to/avatar"
-    contact = "Your contact link (ex. mailto:foo@example.com)" bio = "Your short bio/tagline"
+    contact = "Your contact link (ex. mailto:foo@example.com)" bio = "Your short bio"
     # Short subtitle/tagline.
 This is displayed in the header.
-    subtitle = "is a software developer, hardware hacker and a beer lover.
-He believes in the power of code." themecolor = "#hexcolor" # Defines the tab color in Chrome for Android.
+    subtitle = "Short subtitle/tagline of your blog" themecolor = "#hexcolor" # Defines the tab color in Chrome for Android.
 ```